The Skin Game (1931 film): Plot

 The plot concerns a feud between the long-established (upper class) Hillcrists, played by C.V.
 France, Helen Haye, and Jill Esmond, and the nouveau riche (formerly working class) Hornblowers, played by Edmund Gwenn, John Longden, Phyllis Konstam, and Frank Lawton.
 Underlying themes in the story include class warfare and the results of avarice.

 For his love of riches, Mr. Hornblower coldly enjoys a "skin game" of buying up land under false pretenses of letting the tenant farmers remain and then booting them out, in order to build factories.
 The Hillcrists learn of this and regret selling some land to him; in turn Hornblower considers them snobs, and taunts them with his plans to buy the picturesque countryside adjoining their rural estate which is due to be auctioned off.
 Visions of factories spewing smoke where a magnificent landscape has been maturing for several generations torment the Hillcrists.

 At the auction, the Hillcrists are outbid, then learn it was by Hornblower's agent.
 But Hillcrist employee Dawker learns a dark secret about the past life of Hornblower's now pregnant daughter-in-law Chloe, wife of Charles Hornblower.
 The Hillcrists confront Chloe and elder Hornblower together, and prove their case with witnesses.
 They are prepared to use the information, unless Hornblower agrees to deed the land to them.
 Reluctantly he agrees, making them swear to silence on a Bible.
 But now, townspeople are already gossiping and Charles has become suspicious.
 Chloe, terrified that this secret threatens her marriage, goes to the Hillcrist home to beg them to make up a story to tell Charles.

 At that point, Charles is announced and Chloe jumps behind a curtain.
 Charles has already beaten the secret out of Dawker, and declares that he intends to end his marriage.
 Off-camera, Chloe had left through a door behind the curtain, and in short order, had drowned herself.
 Mrs. Hillcrist, although upset with Dawker for breaking the vow of silence, pulls the property deed out of the desk and gives it to him for safekeeping ... he puts it in his outer pocket, clearly visible.
 The elder Hornblower then arrives in a fury and wrestles the deed from Dawker.

 Chloe's body is brought in.
 Hornblower rages that Hillcrist has destroyed him and his family completely, and he will exact revenge.
-A last brief, poignant scene shows a prominent large tree on the land behind the Hillcrist house being felled by the chainsaw of a work crew.
+A last brief, poignant scene shows a prominent large tree on the land behind the Hillcrist house being felled by a work crew using a two-man saw.